 The Covent Garden area has long been associated with entertainment and shopping.
 Covent Garden has 13 theatres and over 60 pubs and bars, with most south of Long Acre, around the main shopping area of the old market.
 The Seven Dials area in the north of Covent Garden was home to the punk rock club The Roxy in 1977 and the area remains focused on young people with its trendy mid-market retail outlets.
 (Wikipedia).

 Book an entertainer today by filling in the form below with full details of the event you’re planning.
-Please give us as much information as possible – including an indication of your budget.
+Please give us as much information as possible.

 Various payment options are available.
 Mention your budget.